 The tie rod is an indispensable part of the car as it connects the steering wheel with the front wheels.
 Once the rod is broken, your car can not run smoothly, and this is the time you need to have it replaced.
-If you have never fixed the rod before, you may wonder: “What does the tie rod replacement cost?“.

 This article will give you an overview of the fixing price of the tie rod.